borisbaldassari/software-ethics/pages/02_Thougths/00_index.md

 * be positive
 * be brave: be straight, don't cheat

-C'est dans l'adversité que l'on reconnaît la qualité d'un Homme.

 For software developers:

 * support your community
-* don't sheat
+* don't cheat
-* transparency: publish reports, don't hide anything
+* transparency: governance of projects, publish reports, don't hide anything

+Code of ethics is for business and decision-making, code of conduct is for actions and behaviour. https://www.whistleblowersecurity.com/blog/code-of-ethics-and-code-of-conduct-whats-the-difference